 Life science companies, including pharmaceutical companies, biotech firms, and medical device manufacturers, are required to comply with 21 CFR Part 11.
 It’s a wide-ranging, complex set of regulations that deal specifically with electronic records and electronic signatures.
-Because digital records and digital credentials are used in almost every area of your business today, those regulations impact just about everything, including product labelling.
+Because digital records and digital credentials are used in almost every area of your business today, those regulations impact just about everything, including product labeling.

 What Is the 21 CFR Part 11 Labeling Rule?